Euphredes/Euphredes/README.txt

 sensations preceding the minimal interpretations that produce what is ordinarily called "objectivity."
-The words of the book are raw
+The words of Gambit are raw
 sensual experiences dressed in analytical yet poetic
 interpretations: analysis and
 poetry are both pattern-seeking disciplines.

-The constitution is consequently understood as an articulation of patterns that emerge from lived conduct rather than an abstraction
+Gambit's constitution is consequently understood as an articulation of patterns that emerge from lived conduct rather than an abstraction